paul-hammant/tbd/content/styles/index.md

 a bunch of steps that together with the commit we will call integration.

-This is a really high throughput way of working, but it relies on developers being very confident their commit is not about the break the build.
-If they do, then a manual or automatic revert gets the trunk back to a good state, and you hope nobody did a git-pull or svn-up to bring that bad code into their workstation.
-Or you've engineered it so that does not happen - you publish known-passing latest commit number or hash.
+This is a really high throughput way of working, but it relies on developers being extremely sure their commit is not about the break the build.
+If they do, then a manual or automatic revert gets the trunk back to a good state, and you hope nobody did a git-pull or svn-up to bring that bad commit into their workstation.
+Or you've engineered it so that does not happen - you publish a known-passing latest commit number or hash, and make a wrapper for git-pull (svn-up, etc) to go get that instead of HEAD.

+A related challenge is how long "the build" takes to execute by the CI service, versus how frequently the trunk is updated with commits for all the committers that could.
+This is important because of the build fails (CI), there could be following commits that would pass if it were not for the preceding failing commit.
+To pick that a part could be a challenge of the commit rate is high enough.
+Some build-cops lock the trunk at the first sign of a breakage.
+Best of all is a bot that reverts specific commits that failed the build, but again that is hard science.
+If your build is 10 seconds (start to finish), and there is one commit every five minutes, then you are in a good position.
+If your build is five minutes and your team's commits arrive every ten seconds, then you're in hell, and should try something else.

+See [committing straight to the trunk](/committing-straight-to-the-trunk/) for more info.

-## Coupled Patch Review System
+## Coupled "Patch Review" System

 (center of the diagram above)